b-jesch/script.loungeripper/README.md

 By default, Longe Ripper utilizes MakeMKV <http://www.makemkv.com/>, HandBrake
 <https://handbrake.fr/> and mkisofs to do the actual ripping, encoding and imaging of DVDs
-and BluRays, so these must be installed prior to it working.
+and BluRays, so these must be installed prior to do it working.

 ## MakeMKV ##